-Small toys
+Small Toys

 Cut the top from a plastic bleach bottle and use bottom section for storing crayons or other small items.
-A decorated coffee can makes good storage for crayons or pencils.
+A decorated coffee can may also be used for crayons or pencils.

-Larger toys
+Larger Toys

 Cover large sturdy boxes to hold toys.
-Let children have different colored boxes if they have toys of their own.
+Let each child have a different colored box if they have toys of their own.

-Cardboard or wooden boxes, the same size, can be stacked against a wall with the open side facing out to form shelves as shown.
+Cardboard or wooden boxes, the same size, may be stacked against a wall with the open side facing out to form shelves as shown.

-Toys, books, and games can be kept on these shelves, and each child may have his or her own section.
+Toys, books and games may be kept on these shelves, and each child may have his own section.
 Boxes should be glued, tied or bolted together to make them more sturdy.